 But asking why shouldn’t be discouraged in adulthood.
 Far too often in business a new approach is taken with little more original thought than selecting which TV show to watch.
 Sometimes we make business moves because another company has done so.
 If their situation is similar and their results are positive such moves are to be encouraged.
 But too often the situations are only superficially similar.

 Years ago I heard a story about a city with a serious crime problem.
 The city council installed street lights in the problem area of the town and the crime rate significantly reduced.
-Another city, viagra sale there seeing that success and having about the same size population decided to do the same and spent many thousands of dollars on street lights only to see no change in the crime rate.
+Another city, seeing that success and having about the same size population decided to do the same and spent many thousands of dollars on street lights only to see no change in the crime rate.

 Had someone asked “why” they may have learned that most of those crimes in the second city were occurring during daylight hours.
 Street lights could not be the solution.